Halkidiki sights: why the Greek mainland is marvellous

 The real Greece is only a short drive away.
 The sleepy settlement of Afytos on the Kassandra peninsula was once a powerful city-state.
 Where villagers now sell mountain honey, a mint once cranked out gold coins with the image of Zeus on one side.
 The curvaceous sands below the village are still priceless.

-Just as charming is Kriopigi.
-The old village is a postcard of climbing flowers and tumbling building, with yet another beach down below.
 Save time for the historic fishing port of Nea Skioni.
 A forest breeze trickles through timeless churches and waterside cafés, the latter selling thimbles of bitter coffee.

 Sip 2,000 year old viticulture

 Once-in-a-lifetime wines proliferate on each of the three Halkidiki peninsulas.
 Fiery red grapes like Limnio can withstand raging sunshine and were once sipped by Aristotle.
-Others whites like Malagouzia are reared atop sea cliffs, where cooling breezes mature wines with a saline whipcrack.

-Wineries like Domaine Porto Carras welcome visitors to sample vintages from the undulating slopes of slopes of Mount Meliton.
+Wineries like Domaine Porto Carras welcome visitors to sample vintages from the undulating slopes of Mount Meliton.
 The best bit?
 All pair perfectly with Halkidiki dishes like grilled fish, aubergine dip and vine-wrapped dolmades.

 See Halkidiki split in two at Nea Potidea